Emperor Hui of Han: Four Whiteheads of Mount Shang

 Soon after establishing the Han dynasty, the new emperor, Gaodi, was eager to recruit talented persons.
 In 196 BCE, Gao even issued a decree to the effect that any official knowing of a virtuous man must so report on penalty of being fired (unless they were too old or sick).
 Sometime before or after that, Gao attempted to obtain the services of the Four Whiteheads of Mount Shang: Master Dongyuan, Qi Liji, Master Xiahuang and Mr. Lu Li.
 During the time of troubles which characterized the Qin dynasty, these four had entered into a life of seclusion on Mount Shang.
 They were old and had white hair and beards.
 Thus, they were known as the Four Whiteheads of Mount Shang.
 Liu Bang was well aware of the reputation of these four sages, and when he became emperor Gao, the four refused his ardent entreaties to assume positions of importance in his newly established government.
 When the question of who was to be imperial heir came up, two of Gaodi's women both advocated for their own son: Lü for Ying and Qi for her own son.
 Gao favored Qi's son, as he thought the youth embodied more of his personality.
 Lü Hou got the advantage: she went to the powerful official Zhang Liang, who said, “His Majesty had long heard about the Four Whiteheads of Mount Shang and wanted to invite them to serve the country.
 However, they refused.
 If the Crown Prince could obtain the support of the Four Whiteheads of Mount Shang, then His Majesty would not depose him.”
 Lü Hou then applied her forces of persuasion.
 The Four Whiteheads of Mount Shang showed up at court.
 The four agreed that according to the Confucian precepts of filial piety, as the elder son the future Huidi should succeed to the rulership.
 Furthermore, Liu Ying's nature was benevolent and compassionate.
 Gaodi noticed the presence of four elders with white hair and white beards at his court, and inquired as to their identity.
 Upon finding out who they were and what their position was, Gaodi went to Lady Qi and told her: “I cannot appoint your son as the successor because the Crown Prince has already obtained the support of such capable people.
 His position is firmly entrenched.”
+(Note: In his Zizhi Tongjian Kaoyi, Sima Guang was skeptical of this account.
+He opinioned that given Liu Bang's tenacious personality, he would not easily change his mind due to criticism from others; the main reason why Liu Bang did not make Liu Ruyi taizi was that Liu Bang feared that after his death, Ruyi would not be able to receive support from court officials.
+If Liu Bang really wanted to make Ruyi taizi, as someone who had been close to Liu Bang for many years, Zhang Liang was right in his observation that it would take more than a few words to change Liu Bang's mind; so, how can a few words from four old men of the woods convince Liu Bang?
+If the "Four Whiteheads" could affect the succession, Liu Bang would have killed them, and not lament to Lady Qi.
+Also, even if the "Four Whiteheads" did convince Liu Bang to alter the succession, it would be an example of Zhang Liang providing assistance to Liu Ruyi against the latter's father, which is something Zhang would not have done.
+Thus, Sima did not include the account of the "Four Whiteheads" in Zizhi Tongjian, just like he did not include the account of Qin not attacking the Hangu Pass for 15 years after Su Qin had canvassed the other Six States, and the account of the Qin army retreating for 50 li after Lu Zhonglian persuaded Xinyuan Yan.
+Sima Guang also criticized Sima Qian for including these three accounts in his Shiji due to the latter's propensity in believing incredible accounts.)